ztffn/Jellyfin-Celluloid-Theme/README.md

 ---
 > [!NOTE]
-> Beta Status: This CSS theme was made for personal use.
-It as many rough edges, and might not look good on your syste.
-Progress is slow, but you are invited to try it out and post issues to help bring it along - or better yet, contribute to it.
-It will leave beta when I'm satisfied with the experience.
+> Beta Status: This theme was made for personal use.
+It has many rough edges, and might not look good on your system.
+Progress to make it public is slow, but you are invited to try it out and post issues to help bring it along - or better yet, contribute to it.
+It will leave beta when the roadmap is completed and the experience is satisfying.

 ## 📣 Roadmap / Status